elasticpath/elasticpath-dev/guides/How-To/commerce-extensions/create-a-multilocation-inventories-resource.md

       }
     }
 ```
-With Custom API Entries, you can set `If-Match` header to ensure data consistency when updating resources, such as inventory.
+When using Custom API Entries, if multiple independent clients update the same resource, you should have them use the `If-Match` header to ensure data consistency and prevent lost updates and inconsistencies in inventory amounts.
+For example, if two users perform the same operation simultaneously, the `If-Match` header ensures that only the latest version of the inventory is updated.
+This prevents scenarios where concurrent updates could lead to incorrect inventory counts.
 This header works by comparing the provided ETag value with the current ETag value of the resource.
-This ETag is a unique identifier representing the current version of the resource.

-When `If-Match` is set, the value must be W/"{etag_id}".
+If the resource hasn't changed since you last read it, the ETag will not change, ensuring the update is safe.

+To update a resource, include the `If-Match` header in your request and set its value to the ETag.
+For more information, see [update a custom entry](https://elasticpath.dev/docs/api/commerceextensions/update-a-custom-entry).
 If the value of the header matches the current ETag, the request completes successfully.
 If not, `HTTP 412 Precondition Failed` is returned.
-To update a resource, include the `If-Match` header in your request and set its value to the ETag.
-For more information, see [update a custom entry](https://elasticpath.dev/docs/api/commerceextensions/update-a-custom-entry).

-The `If-Match` header should be included when updating inventories correctly.
-For example, if two users perform the same operation at the same time, the `If-Match` header ensures that only the latest version of the inventory is updated.
-This prevents scenarios where concurrent updates could lead to incorrect inventory counts.

 See the following example: